A Course in Interacting Particle Systems: Preface

-\section{Preface}
+\noi Jan Swart is a research fellow at the Institute of Information Theory and Automation (UTIA) of the Czech Academy of Sciences, Prague.
+He regularly teaches at Charles University and has coauthored over forty papers in probability theory with an emphasis on interacting particle systems.
+He was born (in 1970) in the Netherlands.
+After obtaining his PhD (in 1999) under the supervision of Frank den Hollander he first moved to Germany where as a young postdoc he worked with Klaus Fleichmann and others and then moved to the Czech republic where he has been employed at UTIA since 2005.

+\chapter{Preface}

-Interacting particle systems, in the sense we will be using the word in these lecture notes, are countable systems of locally interacting Markov processes.
-Each interacting particle system is define on a lattice: a countable set with (usually) some concept of distance defined on it; the canonical choice is the $d$-dimensional integer lattice $\Z^d$.
-On each point in this lattice, there is situated a continuous-time Markov process with a finite state space (often even of cardinality two) whose jump rates depend on the states of the Markov processes on near-by sites.
-Interacting particle systems are often used as extremely simplified `toy models' for stochastic phenomena that involve a spatial structure.
+Interacting particle systems, in the sense we will be using the word in this book, are countable systems of locally interacting Markov processes.
+Each interacting particle system is defined on a lattice: a countable set with (usually) some concept of distance defined on it; the canonical choice is the $d$-dimensional integer lattice $\Z^d$.
+Situated on each point in this lattice, there is a continuous-time Markov process with a finite state space (often even of cardinality two) whose jump rates depend on the states of the Markov processes on near-by sites.
+Interacting particle systems are often used as extremely simplified ``toy models'' for stochastic phenomena that involve a spatial structure.

-Although the definition of an interacting particle system often looks very simple, and problems of existence and uniqueness have long been settled, it is often surprisingly difficult to prove anything nontrivial about its behavior.
+An attractive property of interacting particle systems is that they are easy to simulate on a computer.\footnote{To get started doing this yourself, look at my simulation library that is available from {\tt http://staff.utia.cas.cz/swart/simulate.html}.} Although the definition of an interacting particle system often looks very simple, and problems of existence and uniqueness have long been settled, it is often surprisingly difficult to prove anything nontrivial about its behavior.
 With a few exceptions, explicit calculations tend not to be feasible, so one has to be satisfied with qualitative statements and some explicit bounds.
-Despite intensive research for over more than forty years, some easy-to-formulate problems still remain open while the solutions of others have required the development of nontrivial and complicated techniques.
+Despite intensive research over more than fifty years, some easy-to-formulate problems still remain open while the solutions of others have required the development of nontrivial and complicated techniques.